fiberplane/fp-bindgen/README.md

 your first iteration.
 Because plugin exports are optional, the absense of a versioning function can simply be interpreted as meaning the plugin is at version 1.

+## Community

+Do you want help using `fp-bindgen`?
+Want to discuss new features?

+Please come visit us in the `#fp-bindgen` channel on our [Discord](https://discord.gg/59ZANEFm).

 ## Contributing

-Please following our [Contributing Guidelines](CONTRIBUTING.md) to learn how best to contribute to this project.
+Please follow our [Contributing Guidelines](CONTRIBUTING.md) to learn how best to contribute to this project.

 ## License